Lambosaurus/Vacuum-of-Sol/Glossary/spider-bots.md

 # Intellegence

-Most spider bots contain no [machine intellegence](./machine-intellegence.md), and are simply remotely controlled by a human or remote automation system.
+Spider bots are simply remotely controlled by a human or remote automation system.

-Some have been fitted with [class 1](./machine-intellegence.md#class-1) intellegence units for autonomous operations in difficult environment, or as a display of wealth.